swiftlang/swift-evolution/proposals/0516-iterable.md

 In order to support this second method of conformance, the span returned by a borrowing iterator's `nextSpan()` method has a lifetime that depends on the iterator (using the `@_lifetime(&self)` annotation).
-This places a limitation on what algorithms can be written for `BorrowingSequence`, since the borrow of the sequence's elements does persist beyond the lifetime of the iterator, which is typically created and used within a sequence method.
+This places a limitation on what algorithms can be written for `Iterable`, since the borrow of the sequence's elements does persist beyond the lifetime of the iterator, which is typically created and used within a sequence method.
 For example, a `first(where:)` method can't return a borrow of an individual element;
 that borrow would only be valid inside the body of the function.

-As an alternative, `BorrowingSequence` could _only_ support sequences that directly store their elements.
+As an alternative, `Iterable` could _only_ support sequences that directly store their elements.
 In that case, the iterator would only be in charge of managing access to the sequence's storage, not storing and yielding elements itself.
 The spans returned from `nextSpan()` could have a lifetime dependent on the sequence instead of the iterator